timbreitkreutz/omniauth-flickr/README.md

+# omniauth-flickr
-# An Omniauth 1.0 Strategy for Flickr
+## An Omniauth 1.0 Strategy for Flickr

 ## Basic setup example